Daily readings

 Thursday, February 5, 2026

 Saint Agatha, Virgin and Martyr.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Agatha, Virgin and Martyr